B.S. in Organizational Leadership and Learning

 University of Louisville

 Apply Now!The UofL B.S. in Organizational Leadership and Learning (OLL) is an AAACE Award winning program designed for busy adults with extensive and documented work experience and/or military training, and who are seeking a bachelor's degree.
 This program will ignite your career and provide you with the 21st century skills required for advancement and, will provide you with the opportunity to change careers.
 It's the program of choice for those seeking an extra edge in today's competitive and ever-changing job market.
-Coupled with tremendous savings through our nationally acclaimed Prior Learning Assessment class and by providing the online or on campus options, this program will help you become even more effective and relevant in any organization.
+Coupled with tremendous savings through our nationally acclaimed Credit for Prior Learning class and by providing the online or on campus options, this program will help you become even more effective and relevant in any organization.
 Take the first step in changing the direction of your life and Apply Today!.

 Virtual Information Session